mtthidoteu/bookstack-howtoplex/README.md

 # Introduction
 I created a small BookStack Wiki intended to easily explain how to Install, Create an Account, and request Movies on Plex (Using overseerr as a request Software).
 Feel free to use!

+Below is an example of one of the pages:

 ![Preview](https://github.com/mtthidoteu/bookstack-howtoplex/blob/01cd557d77edc36d5744cce8c36a3c1dcfadd55a/preview.png)

 # How to use/import.